sanjust/JHoneypot/README.md

 # JHoneypot
-Java based intrusion detection system hii welcome to WCE
+Java based intrusion detection system hii welcome to WCE and IT